-MEALS PROVIDED: BREAKFAST, LUNCH & DINNER Today we sail south for a further two to three hours, crossing to Meemu Atoll - home to one of the longest stretches of reef in the Maldives.
+MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 17 - Snorkel in the clear waters of the Meemu Atoll Today we sail south for a further two to three hours, crossing to Meemu Atoll - home to one of the longest stretches of reef in the Maldives.
 On this or other crossings, we may be lucky enough to be chased by spinner dolphins, who like jumping in our wake.
 We are also likely to see flying fish, sometimes leaping right over the deck of our dhoni.
 Meemu Atoll is made up of 34 islands, of which 25 are uninhabited.
 Some of the inhabited ones grow yams, and all of them are largely dependent on fishing.
 Here more than anywhere, we are likely to experience the true Maldivian way of life.
 Shortly after entering the atoll, we arrive at Fenboa Finolhu - another beautiful uninhabited island where we aim to base ourselves for the night.
 We will have plenty of time to enjoy the white-sand beach and to snorkel on the reef.
 This evening, we can look forward to a barbeque beach banquet in an idyllic spot on the island, laid on by the dhoni crew.